SaurabhIndi/unet-segmentation/README.md

       * **`utils/dataset.py`**: Responsible for **loading the pre-calculated weight maps** alongside images and masks, making them available to the training loop.
       * **`scripts/train.py`**: Utilizes the `WeightedCrossEntropyLoss` during model training.

+**Example Weight Map:**
+The weight map highlights cell boundaries and regions where cells are close, assigning higher values (brighter pixels) to these critical areas.

 -----

 ### Phase 2: Robustness - Data Augmentation (Implemented ✅)